 He said, “Always be a first-rate version of yourself, rather than a second-rate version of someone else”.

-It’s an interesting phenomenon that we as humans tend to compare ourselves against others’ accomplishments and feel that we have to in some way ‘compete’ with them in order to be a ‘good’ person.
+It’s an interesting phenomenon that we as humans tend to compare ourselves against others’ accomplishments and feel that we must in some way ‘compete’ with them to be a ‘good’ person.
 The winner is honoured, the losers forgotten.
 (Do you remember who came second and third to Usain Bolt in 100 metres at the London Olympics?).

-But that quote from the facilitator on that day brought it home to me that, actually, we would probably always lose if we were trying to copy someone else.
-In sales, this would include trying to use the script of someone else to sell our products, or copying a successful person’s characteristics when with a client.
+But that quote from the facilitator on that day brought it home to me that we would probably always lose if we were trying to copy someone else.
+In sales, this would include trying to use the script of someone else to sell our products or copying a successful person’s characteristics when with a client.
 What could be the possible outcome?

 Well, we might try to be as assertive as another person, so we can come across as being confident and assured.
 Unfortunately, if we move outside our comfort zone without a support mechanism behind us, we naturally fall back into that zone, as we feel safe there.

 It’s far better to take our own skills, talents and attributes and try to improve those, instead of looking at what someone else does and trying to emulate or live up to their standards.
 You are not them.
 You don’t have their thought patterns or abilities.
 You don’t have their mindset.

 Take note of how successful people have achieved that success.
 But make them applicable to your own persona, build confidence from building your own foundations and create situations where you have the natural ability to improve, rather than thinking you must try to be like someone else.